committee

 If we are to make progress in global TB control, it is obvious and essential to provide TB care to all population groups, including all migrants.

 Dominik is dually qualified as general practitioner and epidemiologist and has worked at national and international level in infectious disease epidemiology and migration health.
 He has been one of the architects of the TB strategy for England, which he helped implement, including leading the roll out of the national latent TB screening programme, the health aspects of the UK refugee programme and the UK pre-entry TB screening programme.
 He has a demonstrated academic and strategic interest in infectious disease epidemiology and migration health, including several high impact publications and prizes.
 His work has informed national and international policy, including ECDC and WHO guidelines.
-He currently works as Senior Migration Health Advisor in the Regional Office for the EU/EEA for the International Organisation for Migration.

 I can kind of step forward and bring up with me other folks who haven't had the education, and don't have the skill for communication, or just haven't had the experience.
 They need to watch somebody do it, and then they're going to get it, and they're going to be able to do it themselves.